Architecture Perspective

 Configuring the Architecture Quality Indicator

-When you open the Architecture perspective, you will see an overview of existing architecture specifications:
+When you open the Architecture perspective, you will see an overview of existing modelled architectures:

 Architecture Overview

 This overview will be empty initially if no architecture has been modeled yet.
-For each existing architecture model, the table shows its status and the available options.
+For each existing architecture, the table shows its conformance, analysis status, findings creation mode, creation and edit dates, and the available actions.

-stored in repository Indicates that the architecture file is stored in the version control system.
+REPO Indicates that the architecture is stored as a file in the version control system.
 Modifications to this architecture are saved by downloading the architecture file and committing it to the repository.
 If this sign is absent, the architecture file is stored on the Teamscale server.

 Deletes the architecture.
-This is only an available if the architecture is stored in Teamscale.
-Architectures stored in the repository can be deleted only by deleting them from the repository
+This is only an available action if the architecture is stored in Teamscale.
+Architectures stored in the repository can be deleted only by deleting them from the repository.

 The intended architecture can be specified in a simple yet powerful hierarchical component model.
 The model has few basic concepts:

 • Components: The system is modeled as a hierarchy of components.
 A component has a unique name and mappings and may have subcomponents.
-Components can have a stereotype PUBLIC indicating that all other components may access this components or a stereotype COMPONENT_PUBLIC specifying that it may be accessed by all other components within the same parent component (e.g., a GUI-library within an UI-layer).
+Components can have a stereotype "Public" indicating that all other components may access these components or a stereotype "Component public" specifying that it may be accessed by all other components within the same parent component (e.g., a GUI-library within a UI-layer).
 This is especially useful for library components that are accessed by many other components.

 • Mappings: A mapping between code and architecture defines which implementation artifacts belong to which component in the architecture definition.
 This is specified using Java regular expressions as include and exclude pattern.